 The first thing that surprised us about Colombia was the incredible selection of street food.
-We found grilled meat skewers, sausages, empanadas and a multitude of other fried treats, all on our first afternoon in Santa Marta.
+We found grilled meat skewers, sausages, empanadas and a multitude of other fried treats, all on our first afternoon in Santa Marta, including these corn fritters.

 Since leaving Mexico, the street food scene had all but dried up.
 We had given up hope.
 Seeing as Colombia is rarely spoken of in the world of street food, to say we were pleasantly surprised at our discovery would be an understatement.